Amparulekar/Multi-armed-Bandits-and-Markov-Decision-Processes-for-Gaming/README.md

 # Multi-armed-Bandits-and-Markov-Decision-Processes-for-Gaming

-CS747 Foundations of Learning and Intelligent Agents
+CS747 Foundations of Intelligent and Learning Agents (Reinforcement Learning)